BramVan-Oosterhout/katacoda-scenarios/foswiki0/dockerFoswiki/step05.md

  In this step we introduce the measurement and set the base line.

  There are tools on the web that will measure the performance of any web site.
-You can search: "measuring web site response performance" for a list.
+You can search: "\_measuring web site response performance\_" for a list.
 In this Scenario we will use the [Pingdom](https://tools.pingdom.com/#!/) tool.

  However, for a first impression, you can use a simple command line script: <br />